 Buses to Sighnaghi leave at approximately 9 AM, 11 AM, 1 PM, 3 PM, 5 PM, and 6 PM, though will often only leave when full or if the driver determines it is “full enough.”
 If you want to get on a specific bus time, we recommend getting to the station at least 30 minutes to one hour before your bus is due to leave to ensure that you get a seat.

 The journey will cost 6 GEL per person and takes about two hours.

 Tbilisi to Sighnaghi by Taxi

-You should be able to find a taxi willing to take you at the Samgori bus station or you could order one using the Bolt (Taxify) app.
+You should be able to find a taxi willing to take you at the Samgori bus station.
 If you can get four people to share the taxi, your price per person will go down, however, it will likely not be much more comfortable than a marshrutka and will cost a fair bit more.

 Again, expect the journey to take about the same amount of time as a marshrutka, maybe a little bit quicker — about 1.5 – 2 hours.

 If you are pressed for time or would prefer to be as hands-off as possible when visiting Sighnaghi or going from Tbilisi to Kakheti, then an organised tour might be the best option for you.

 There are a myriad of tour options available from Tbilisi that will either just take to you Sighnaghi or give you a proper tour of the wine region of Kakheti.
 If you would like to see both Sighnaghi and visit some wineries in one day then this guided tour is a good option as it takes you to both a large and small winery as well as exploring some of the highlights of Sighnaghi.

 Depending on the type of tour that you choose, the prices can really vary.
 However, you might find it a lot easier to organise and more fun to travel here independently unless you’re very much pressed for time and want to see as much as possible.

 Kakheti Region Itinerary